Shaw1390/toronto-collision/README.md

 # 🚦 Predicting and Preventing Serious Traffic Collisions in Toronto

-This project leverages Toronto's Open Data and machine learning techniques to analyze and predict traffic collisions involving serious injuries or fatalities (KSI – Killed or Seriously Injured).
-By identifying high-risk factors, temporal patterns, and dangerous intersections, we aim to support data-driven interventions for public safety and urban planning.
+Hi!
+I created this project to explore serious traffic collisions in Toronto using open data and machine learning in R. My goal was to identify patterns, pinpoint dangerous intersections, and propose actionable solutions to help reduce injuries and fatalities on city streets.

-## 📌 Project Objective
+## 📌 What I Set Out to Do

-Reduce the number of serious collisions on Toronto roads by:
-- Analyzing trends in KSI incidents
-- Identifying high-risk behaviors and locations
+I wanted to:
+- Understand when and where serious collisions happen
+- Explore how driver behavior and demographics contribute to risks
-- Building predictive models to flag potential KSI collisions
+- Build predictive models to highlight where interventions could be most effective
-- Proposing actionable recommendations
+- Use insights to support smarter urban planning and safety initiatives

-## 🗂️ Datasets Used
+## 🗂️ Data Sources I Used

-- **Motor Vehicle Collisions - KSI**: Includes detailed incident data since 2006 (location, time, conditions, driver behavior, etc.)
+- **KSI Collisions Dataset**: Rich historical data since 2006 on incidents involving people killed or seriously injured
-- **Speed Data (SVC)**: Aggregated vehicle speeds across intersections
+- **Speed Data (SVC)**: Intersection-level traffic speed information
-- **Pedestrian Volumes (TMC)**: Pedestrian count data to identify vulnerable hotspots
+- **Pedestrian Volumes (TMC)**: Insights into foot traffic across Toronto

-## 🧹 Data Cleaning & Feature Engineering
+## 🧹 How I Cleaned and Prepared the Data

-- Extracted geographic coordinates using `jsonlite` and `purrr`
+- Extracted coordinates from geometry fields using `jsonlite` and `purrr`
-- Corrected mislabeled LAT/LONG fields
+- Corrected mislabeled LAT/LONG columns
+- Engineered new features like:
-- Derived temporal features like **Hour of Day** and **Weekday**
+  - **Hour of day** and **Weekday**
-- Combined street names into **Intersection**
-- Binned age groups and driving behavior categories
+  - **Intersection name** from Street1 + Street2
+  - **Age groups** and binned **driver behaviors**

-## 📊 Exploratory Data Analysis (EDA)
+## 📊 What the Initial Data Told Me

-- **Time Analysis**: Peak KSI collisions occur weekdays from 3 PM to 6 PM
+- **Rush Hour Risk**: Most serious collisions happen weekdays between 3 PM and 6 PM
-- **High-Risk Intersections**: Top 10 hotspots identified and visualized using `leaflet` maps
+- **Danger Zones**: I mapped and ranked the top 10 high-risk intersections using `leaflet`
-- **Driver Behavior**:
+- **Driver Behavior Matters**:
   - Lost control
   - Speeding
   - Impaired driving
   - Improper lane change
   - Failure to yield
-- **Demographics**: Elderly and very young drivers are disproportionately affected
+- **Demographic Patterns**: Elderly (65+) and very young drivers (<20) are disproportionately represented

-## 🗺️ Geospatial Insights
+## 🗺️ Geospatial Discoveries

-Mapped KSI incidents to identify clusters:
-- Downtown core and arterial roads are high-risk
+I found clustering of incidents around downtown and high-speed roads.
+Collisions were more frequent:
-- Intersections with high speeds and high pedestrian volumes align with KSI hotspots
+- At intersections with higher traffic speeds
+- Where pedestrian volumes were high — making these hotspots particularly dangerous for vulnerable road users

-## 🔍 Modeling & Prediction
+## 🔍 Modeling & Prediction Techniques

-### 1. Random Forest Classification
+### 🔢 Random Forest Classification
-- **Features**: Hour, Weekday, Age Group, Driver Action/Condition, Maneuver
+- Trained on features like time, age group, driver actions and maneuvers
-- **Outcome**: KSI flag (1 or 0)
+- Output was a binary KSI flag (1 or 0)
-- **Accuracy**: ~83%
+- Achieved ~83% accuracy
-- **Top Predictors**:
+- Top predictors:
   - Driver Action
   - Age Group
   - Maneuver
   - Hour of Day

-### 2. Logistic Regression
+### 📈 Logistic Regression
-- Estimated **odds ratios** for key factors:
+- Used to estimate odds ratios:
-  - Speeding → 3.5× higher risk
+  - Speeding increased KSI risk by 3.5×
-  - Lost control → 4.3× higher risk
+  - Losing control raised the odds by 4.3×
-  - Proper driving → 50% reduced risk
+  - Proper driving behavior reduced risk by ~50%

-### Confusion Matrix Summary
+### Confusion Matrix Snapshot
 - Correctly predicted 380 serious collisions
-- Flagged 850 non-serious collisions
+- Got 850 non-serious ones right
-- Missed 120 serious ones (key area for improvement)
+- Missed 120 serious collisions — a key area for improvement
-- 150 false positives flagged as serious
+- Flagged 150 non-serious incidents as serious

-## 🛠️ Recommendations
+## 🛠️ What I Recommend

-- **Targeted Enforcement**: Increase police presence during peak hours at flagged intersections
+- **Focused Enforcement**: Increase patrols and install cameras at high-risk spots during peak hours
-- **Intersection Redesign**: Improve safety in high pedestrian zones
+- **Intersection Redesigns**: Especially at locations with heavy pedestrian traffic
-- **Driver Education**: Focus campaigns on senior and young driver demographics
+- **Targeted Driver Education**: For seniors and young drivers
-- **Future Work**: Integrate real-time traffic and weather data for dynamic predictions
+- **Future Work**: Bring in real-time traffic and weather data to sharpen predictions

-## 📍 Conclusion

-Using R and open data, we’ve uncovered actionable insights to reduce KSI collisions in Toronto.
-This project provides a framework for smarter city planning, public safety strategies, and proactive road interventions.

----

-## 🧰 Tech Stack
+## 🧰 Tools I Used

-- R (tidyverse, jsonlite, purrr, leaflet)
+- R and tidyverse for data wrangling
+- jsonlite and purrr for JSON parsing
-- GitHub for version control
+- leaflet for interactive mapping
-- Toronto Open Data Portal
+- Toronto Open Data Portal for public datasets

 ## 📎 License

-This project is open-source and available under the MIT License.
+MIT License — feel free to use, share, and build on this project.

-## 📬 Contact
+## 📬 Connect With Me

-For inquiries or collaboration ideas, feel free to reach out via GitHub Issues or submit a pull request!
+If you’re interested in collaborating, improving the models, or applying similar techniques to another city, reach out via GitHub Issues or submit a pull request.
+I'd love to explore new ways to make urban transportation safer.